mirzi1/InframiesTD/README.md

 * 8 types of enemies
 * High score database

+# I am planning to rewrite some parts of the code for better performance, less bugs, and also add a few needed features.
+Version 1.0 will still be available in a separate repo.

 # How to play offline
 The high score database only works if you have a database server running.
 This can be done locally with xampp.